Last Updated on

 Two days isn’t a lot of time in Singapore, but it might be just enough for any solo travellers to see all the best sites in the city.

-With my two-day itinerary, it is best to see Singapore by taking the subway system, Singapore Mass Rapid Transit (MRT).
+With my 2 day Singapore itinerary, it is best to see the city by taking the subway system, Singapore Mass Rapid Transit (MRT).

 MRT is an efficient transit system where it can get you from point A to point B efficiently and in the air-conditioned subway train.
 Take a look at the map and get yourself oriented before hopping on the subway.